Stake

 | Token rakeback overlay | None at Stake | RLB 27-tier rakeback adds 1-4 percent on bet volume at qualifying tiers | Rollbit |

-| Catalogue depth (broader brand context) | Largest in audit set | Mid catalogue + X-series hybrids | Stake (broader brand) |
+| Catalogue depth (broader brand context) | Largest in operator coverage | Mid catalogue + X-series hybrids | Stake (broader brand) |

-| Brand operational history | Stake since 2017, longest in audit set | Rollbit established multi-year | Stake (longer history) |
+| Brand operational history | Stake since 2017, longest in operator coverage | Rollbit established multi-year | Stake (longer history) |

 | Withdrawal flow during audit cycle | Clean during sample | Clean during sample | Tie |

 Rollbit wins 3 categories (RTP, multiplier table, rakeback overlay).
 Stake wins 2 (catalogue depth, operational history).
 1 ties.
-For best plinko rtp specifically, Rollbit is the call.
+For leading plinko rtp specifically, Rollbit is the call.
 For the broader brand decision when Plinko is one of multiple games, Stake's catalogue advantage matters.

 The math is honest at both brands.
 The 99.6 percent figure verifies; the 99.0 percent figure verifies.
 The 0.6 percent gap is structural in Rollbit's multiplier-table calibration: edge buckets pay slightly higher, centre buckets pay marginally higher than Stake's reference table, calibrated so total expected return lands at 99.6 percent.